Heretic vs Abliterated: Compare Uncensored LLM Methods

 FAQ

-The FAQ below handles the questions readers usually ask after comparing labels: what changed inside the model, whether Heretic applies broadly, whether the models run offline on iPhone, and whether older abliterated checkpoints still deserve consideration.
-The answers stay tied to the checkpoint rather than the method name.
+Here's what readers ask most after comparing the two labels: what changed inside the model, how broadly Heretic applies, whether the models run offline on iPhone, and whether older Abliterated checkpoints still deserve a look.
+Every answer below stays tied to the checkpoint, not the method name.

 What Is the Difference Between Abliterated and Heretic Models?